numselli/ProtoBot/PRIVACY.md

 -   Your Discord user's permissions (administrator, moderator, etc.)
 -   messages sent in your servers
 -   messages sent in private messages to the bot

+## 2. How We Use It and Who It's Shared With

+We use your data only to further your experience with ProtoBot.
+We do not share your data with any third parties.

+Some data is stored for analytical purposes, such as:

+-   commands used
+-   command usage statistics
+-   command usage statistics by user
+-   command usage statistics by server
+-   etc.

+## 3. Your Rights to Access and Change That Information

+Per your rights, you may access and change your information at any time.
+Do this by creating an issue on the repository or messaging 0xLogN at LogN#1826 on Discord.